 Ideas have a life of their own – zooming, flying, hovering in the world, looking for a brain or a pair of hands to take them from the invisible world into the visible one.
 They are in the collective, the ether, the universe, and when we as creators (all people are creators!) write or sing or paint them into being, we can see it as a birthing, a coming through us, rather than a generating from us.

-This is the backdrop for every project.
+This truth is the backdrop for every project I am privileged to take part in.
 I sit with my clients, they tell me the story of their work, using language to take what lives inside of them and put it inside of me, so that I can understand, and then make them things to help other people understand.

 Language is a blunt tool, the Mary Olivers among us aside.
 I experience it as allowing for partial but limited transmission.
-Words carry different meanings for each of us.
+Because words carry different meanings for each of us, there is always a gap between what I say and what you hear.
 The only way to close that gap is to trust in the collective… the shimmering, mysterious, unknowable force of ideas that live beyond the realm of language.

 So I sit back, I listen, my neurons spin and whir, my clients’ synapse snap and crackle, and in the space between us, the cogs and wheels of their story begin to fit together.
 We’ve defined what they do, and the architecture of their story moves into place.
 But the soul, the meaning and the greater purpose is still getting ready to emerge.